 Although taxpayers generally cannot get around the phaseout items, they can monitor their income and, if not subject to the phaseouts in a particular year, can take steps to increase the items otherwise subject to phaseout.
 For example, if income is below the phaseout level for a particular year, a year-end contribution may be made to a charitable organization, rather than making it the following January when the phaseout might apply.

 Reducing taxes for high income individuals is a complex topic, and only the highlights have been discussed here.
-You should consult your CPA for details on these and other strategies.
+You should consult your CPA for details on these and other high income tax strategies.